-I often find museums as intriguing for their architecture as for their contents.
-London’s Tate Modern, housed in an abandoned power station; the Musee D’Orsay in Paris, an old railway station; or Doha’s Museum of Islamic Art, whose interior resembles a giant oyster shell.
-And, as soon as I set foot in the Natural History Museum, I realised I had found another fascinating building to explore.
+I often find museums as intriguing for their buildings as for their contents.
+London’s Tate Modern, housed in an abandoned power station; the Musée D’Orsay in Paris, in an old railway station; or Doha’s Museum of Islamic Art, whose interior resembles a giant oyster shell.
+And, as I discovered, the architecture of the Natural History Museum in London is equally fascinating.

 I’d been to the Natural History Museum many times when I was younger, but I remembered it as a dingy, dusty building, a poor rival to the nearby Science Museum.
 All that has changed now; the museum has been cleaned and given a facelift, so that you can see it in all its finery.